How To Optimise Header Tags for SEO

 Featured Snippets

-A Featured Snippet, also referred to as Position #0, is a tiny snippet of text that appears at the top of the search results in Google.
+A Featured Snippet, also referred to as Position #0, is a tiny snippet of text that appears at the top of the search results in Google, for informational queries.
 This snippet provides a quick answer to the searcher’s query.
 Shown below is an example of a Featured Snippet:

 Example of a featured snippet

-• Leveraging your existing content, specifically the content you already rank for
+• Leveraging existing content, specifically the content you already rank for

 • Breaking the content down to bullet points and short paragraphs